Kingston, Illinois: History

-Settled in 1835 by the Pottawatomie Indians, Kingston was one of the first townships in DeKalb County.
+Prior to the arrival of white settlers to the region, the land that would become the Village of Kingston was once home to the Potawatomi tribe.
+The Potawatomi in this area lived and built their communities on the fertile land surrounding the Kishwaukee River.
+The United States Government forcibly removed the Potawatomi from the land, moving them westward in 1835, and pioneers quickly occupied the territory.
+The first settlers to arrive in Kingston would come using a trail made by General Winfield Scott and his army during the Black Hawk War.
+The establishment of Kingston in 1835 makes it one of the first settled townships in DeKalb County, Illinois.
 The post office was established in 1837 with Levi Lee as postmaster.

 The village of Kingston was founded in 1875 when the Chicago & Pacific railroad laid tracks through the township and built a depot on section 22 on a farm belonging to Lyman Stuart, an early settler of Kingston township.
 Lyman and his brother, James Stuart paid to have the Pleasant Hill church moved to the new site from its original location on Baseline road south of the new village.
 The Stuart brothers had the village platted in May 1876.
 The first major fire in the village occurred in January 1886 when several frame buildings were engulfed on the east side of Main street.
 A farmer, John Uplinger agreed to build a block of brick on the burned site if the citizens would vote to incorporate.
 An election was held in May 1886 with a question of incorporation on the ballot which resulted in a vote of 69 for incorporation and 17 against.
 A lumber yard was established by Lyman Stuart in 1876 which Mr. Uplinger purchased from the Stuart estate in 1882.
 Mr. Uplinger operated the lumber yard until his death in 1892 when control was assumed by his son, B. F. "Frank" Uplinger.
 The son built a grain elevator in 1892 and in addition to dealing in lumber and grain, he also sold coal & salt.
 Frank continued this line until 1921 when he sold to the newly formed Kingston Farmers Cooperative.
 Frank's brother, John H. Uplinger operated a hardware store and sold farm implements and also served as postmaster.
 Another brother, Charles Uplinger operated the meat market.
 The citizens voted for a public school house in 1879 which was opened in 1881 and was destroyed by fire in 1895.
 The second school opened in 1895 and it too was destroyed by fire in 1954.
 Telephone service came to Kingston in 1898.
 Indoor plumbing in 1910 and the village was wired for electricity in 1913.